-About beauty Hughes says, "Beauty in Banner Elk, NC. isn't the same as prettiness...For me beauty is deeper and must contain chaos, Mims Gallery exhibitions and gallery decay and imperfection."
-And about her receptions are free to the public; it is a perwork she says, "What looks intuitive and spontaneous in my work actually starts with a computer sketch...an unapologetic tunity for community fellowship, making new friends and experiencing original art. copyist, I steal brush strokes, colors, shapes and techniques from my other Because exhibited artworks are for sale, it paintings ... as it doesn't feel constricis also an opportunity to collect. tive...every step of the process is open For further information check our NC to new inspiration...
-I'm a materialist at Institutional Gallery listings, call the gallery heart, [ultimately] I love to see what the at 252/985-5268 or visit (www.ncwc.edu/ paint wants to do and let it have a say in Arts/Mims/).
+About beauty Hughes says, "Beauty isn't the same as prettiness...For me beauty is deeper and must contain chaos, decay and imperfection."
+And about her work she says, "What looks intuitive and spontaneous in my work actually starts with a computer sketch...an unapologetic copyist, I steal brush strokes, colors, shapes and techniques from my other paintings ... as it doesn't feel constrictive...every step of the process is open to new inspiration...
+I'm a materialist at heart, [ultimately] I love to see what the paint wants to do and let it have a say in what finally shows up!"